jonsean/mathgame/README.txt

 An addition problem is displayed.
 Polygons move down from the top of the screen with number labels on them.
 If a polygon is clicked, the corresponding number is checked to see if it is a correct answer to the addition problem.
 A score label is updated + or - 1.
 Up or down arrows adjust the volume.
 S mutes the app.

+Use mathgame.py to run the app in a python 3.13 environment with pygame installed.

+mathgame.zip contains a pyinstaller created .exe stand alone with the required png's and mp3's to run.